A Stack of Photos

 “Not these.”
 Then she went through one after another.
 “These are the worst ones.”

-“Precisely the ones to be left, more than any other.
+“Precisely the ones that should be left, more than any other.
 Make his family rage when finding them.
 The more commotion there, the less attention towards you.”

 “Cut the gibberish”.
 The British muttered, glaring at him.
 “I left more than enough so that no one will miss that...”
 She took a deep breath.
 “How did you find this?
 I knew he was disgusting, but not like that.”